pongasoft/jamba/README.md

 - define your VST parameters in one location (inherit from `Parameters`) and use both in real time processing (RT) and GUI code
 - define typed VST parameters (ex: a boolean (`bool`) parameter, a gain (`Gain`) parameter, etc...)
 - use typed VST parameters directly in RT processing code as well as GUI code
-- use Jamba parameters for handling non VST parameters (ex: a label/text string cannot be represented by a VST parameters).
+- use Jamba parameters for handling non VST parameters (ex: a VST parameter cannot represent a label/text string).
 Jamba parameters can be automatically saved/restored part of the state
 - use Jamba parameters to easily exchange messages between RT and GUI (both directions) in a thread safe fashion
-- easily create custom views with their creators (so that they appear in the GUI editor)
+- create custom views with their creators (so that they appear in the GUI editor)
-- easily use multiple parameters in a custom view (ex: a custom display which displays a gain value (parameter 1) in a color depending on parameter 2)
+- use multiple parameters in a custom view (ex: a custom display which displays a gain value (parameter 1) in a color depending on parameter 2)
-- store/read state in a thread safe fashion (includes version to allow easy state upgrade)
+- store/read state in a thread safe fashion (includes a version to allow easy state upgrade)
 - [Jamba Views](https://jamba.dev/views/)

 Getting Started